Himanshu25102005/Punar-Pustak/README.md

 ## 🎯 Goals

 - Create an accessible platform for book enthusiasts to exchange pre-owned books.
-- Promote sustainable reading practices and reduce paper waste
+- Promote sustainable reading practices and reduce paper waste.
 - Make literature more affordable for students and avid readers
 - Build a community of book lovers who value knowledge sharing
 - Support literacy by increasing access to affordable reading materials.